Digitalis and Taxol: Medicines Originating in Plants

 Scientists have identified many medicinal chemicals in plants.
 There are likely many more still to be discovered.
 Two important drugs obtained from the plant kingdom are digitalis and taxol.
 Digitalis strengthens and slows the heartbeat and is found in foxgloves.
 Taxol is used as an anti-cancer drug and is found in yew trees.

 Foxgloves are tall plants with rows of beautiful, tubular flowers ranging in colour from purple to white.
 The flowers are frequently spotted.
-The plants contain poisonous as well as medicinal chemicals.
 They grow in the wild and as cultivated plants in gardens and landscaped areas.

 Yew trees are coniferous and have needle-shaped leaves.
 The female or seed cone looks like a red berry instead of a typical conifer cone.
 Taxol was discovered in the Pacific yew and has since been found in other plants.